ggerganov/llama.cpp/examples/agent/README.md

   ```

   > [!WARNING]
   > The command above gives tools (and your agent) access to the web (and read-only access to `examples/agent/**`.
-If you're concerned about unleashing a rogue agent on the web, please explore setting up proxies for your docker (and contribute back!)
+You can loosen / restrict web access in [examples/agent/squid/conf/squid.conf](./squid/conf/squid.conf).

 - Run the agent with some goal